reharik/grunt_xunit_runner/README.md

 grunt.initConfig({
   xunit_runner: {
     options: {
-      // this is what I use.  but there seem  to be a couple of runners in the xunit bin
+      // this is the exe that I use.  but there seem  to be a couple of runners in the xunit bin
-      // also I believe you need to have xunit in your path which is a bit annoying, perhaps I'll
+      // your options here are to either have xunit in your path or provide a
-      // look for a work around if anyone cares. xUnit : "xunit.console.clr4.exe"
+      // workingDir for xunit.
+      // WARNING
+      // IF you provide the workingDir you MUST make your path/to/my/test_dll.Test1.dll RELATIVE to the working dir! xUnit : "xunit.console.clr4.exe"
     },
     files:{